-Enterprises in all industry verticals and individuals are making investment in video surveillance, given the rise in safety and security concerns.
+Enterprises in all industry verticals and individuals are making an investment in video surveillance, given the rise in safety and security concerns.

 A study conducted by cloud-based security camera systems provider Eagle Eye Networks found that 72 percent of U.S. adults favor using security cameras in schools.

-Video surveillance systems help users to monitor, analyse and identify people and assets on a day-to-day basis with the help of cameras placed in different points and storage facility to access these visuals when required.
+Video surveillance systems help users to monitor, analyze, and identify people and assets on a day-to-day basis with the help of cameras placed in different points and storage facility to access these visuals when required.

 A survey by Hitachi Data Systems says 44 percent of those surveyed expect their countries to invest more than $100 million in public safety initiatives over the next two years.
 Of those investments, 24 percent are expected to be allocated toward surveillance technology, with 19 percent earmarked for big data analytics, and another 19 percent for mobile and network technology.

-Public and community safety ranked as respondents' top priority, followed by transportation and urban infrastructure, and the advancement of Internet or IT capabilities.
+Public and community safety ranked as respondents' top priority, followed by transportation and urban infrastructure, and the advancement of the Internet or IT capabilities.

-Trends in video surveillance market
+Trends in the video surveillance market

 Another notable trend in the market is a shift from analog to IP cameras.
 The agency says the demand for IP cameras is growing as the total cost of operation of IP cameras is much lower than analog cameras.